adamsilver/adamsilver.io-jekyll/_drafts/2037-01-01-inline-validation-is-problematic.md

 categories: js
 ---

 Inline validation informs users whether what they type is valid as they type.
-The theory is that it's easier to fix errors as soon as they occur.
+The theory is that it's easier to fix errors as soon as they occur instead of waiting until submission.
 The thing is, inline validation causes several problems:

 ## 1. Interruption causes friction